alfurka/alfurka.github.io/_posts/2018-11-06-preprocessing-for-lasso.md

                   ('model', Lasso(alpha=0.01))])
 ```

 **Note**: You must carefully regularize the`alpha` value.
-Try to create test functions to find the optimum.
-LASSO is very sensitive both to regularization and
+Try to create test function to find the optimum.
+LASSO is very sensitive to both regularization and preprocessing.

 See documentations: